-As humans moved into a new area we would cut down trees to build homes and to make room for crops and livestock.
+In the past, as humans moved into new areas, they tended to cut down trees to build homes and make room for crops and livestock.
 Countless numbers of species - particularly flowers, butterflies and birds - can only live in woodland clearings so benefit from those that humans make.

-You'll notice also that in these woods the trees that have been cut down are often left on the ground to rot.
+You'll notice also that in these woods the trees which have been cut down are often left on the ground to rot.
 Far from being untidy, or the 'cheap' option, this is actually the best way to manage a woodland for wildlife.
 Dead wood is a vital resource for all sorts of creatures from fungi (like the bracket fungus above) to pine martens.

 Without dead and dying wood thousands of species cannot complete their life cycles - tidy woods are not good for wildlife!
 You'll also see lots of trees which have been 'topped', where the green parts of the tree have been cut off leaving only the trunk still standing to die in place.
 This standing dead wood is brilliant for all sorts of animals to live in and feed off.